gold/ttl-localstorage/README.md

 There is no garbage collector always running to periodically clean things up.

-However, if you feel that you don't want unexpired keys lying around, we have provided a method to manually clean up all keys that have an expired timeout.
+However, if you don't want expired keys lying around, just #runGarbageCollector to manually clean up all keys that haven't been lazily deleted.

 ```javascript
 LocalStorage.runGarbageCollector().then((result) => {